mindspore-ai/docs/docs/mindspore/source_en/migration_guide/model_development/model_development.rst

 The basic principles of network inference are shown in the figure above.

-The training process of the whole network consists of 3 modules:
+The inference process of the whole network consists of 3 modules:

 -  dataset: used to obtain data, including the input of the network and labels.
 Since entire inference dataset needs to be inferred during